ocaml-sf/ocaml-sf-website/src/internal/invoice-information.md

 You should specify in the invoice how much of the price is Value Added Tax (VAT), even if it is zero.

+The VIES VAT number of the INRIA Foundation (which is hosting the OCaml Software Foundation) is FR 69829176098.

 ## Other information

 ### Response/payment delay